 Let’s not mince words here.
 The standalone version sucked.
 We could talk about bugs and gameplay dynamics all day long.
 We could focus on this and that.
 However, that would be skirting around the main overarching issue.

 And that is that it sucked.

 There is no other way to say it.
 It was a great idea that was poorly executed.
 As a result, the game was not enjoyable to play.

-I was extremely excited for the release of the standalone version of DayZ.
+I was extremely excited about the release of the standalone version of DayZ.
 When Bohemia Interactive suddenly released the game in December of 2013, I was like a giddy child on Christmas Eve.
 Finally, the day had come.

-Unfortunately, my happiness was short lived.
+Unfortunately, my happiness was short-lived.
 Within an hour or two of playing the game, it began to sink in that this game just wasn’t as enjoyable to play as the mod version.

 All in all, it just wasn’t an enjoyable experience.

 Despite all of this, I was still willing to give DayZ a chance.
 This was the Alpha version, and bugs were to be expected.
 I wasn’t going to label it as a failure and give up on the game that I loved.